MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-parameter-information.md

 `<dev:possibleValues>` node.
 This node allows you to specify a name and description for multiple values.

-Be aware that the descriptions of the enumerated values do not appear in any of the default Help views displayed by the `Get-Help` cmdlet, but other Help viewers may display this content in their views.
+Be aware that the descriptions of the enumerated values don't appear in any of the default Help views displayed by the `Get-Help` cmdlet, but other Help viewers may display this content in their views.